 - A135.
 Indicators of possible management bias may affect the auditor's conclusion as to whether the auditor's risk assessment and related responses remain appropriate.
 The auditor may also need to consider the implications for other aspects of the audit, including the need to further question the appropriateness of management's judgements in making accounting estimates.
-Further, indicators of possible management bias may affect the auditor's conclusion as to whether the financial report as a whole are free from material misstatement, as discussed in ASA 700.5 - A136.
+Further, indicators of possible management bias may affect the auditor's conclusion as to whether the financial report as a whole is free from material misstatement, as discussed in ASA 700.55 - A136.
 In addition, in applying ASA 240, the auditor is required to evaluate whether management's judgements and decisions in making the accounting estimates included in the financial report indicate a possible bias that may represent a material misstatement due to fraud.56 Fraudulent financial reporting is often accomplished through intentional misstatement of accounting estimates, which may include intentionally understating or overstating accounting estimates.
-Indicators of possible management bias that may also be a fraud risk factor, may cause the auditor to reassess whether the auditor's risk assessments, in particular the assessment of fraud risks, and related responses remain appropriate.
+Indicators of possible management bias that may also be a fraud risk factor, may cause the